-It should be separately noted that the secondary legislation regulating the gambling industry is now under review in accordance with the regulatory guillotine mechanism that is in place as of 2020 (please see 1.2 Recent Changes for details).
+It should be separately noted that the secondary legislation regulating the gambling industry is now under review in accordance with the regulatory guillotine mechanism that was in place for 2020 and is in place for 2021.
+Please see 1.2 Recent Changes for details.

 The Gambling Law does not contain a definition of “gambling” per se.